ianquill/carousel_component/README.md

 ### TO DO:

-- shift buttons to left and right of inner edge of image
-  - lower opacity

-* figure out what to do about resizing (keep original image ratio)
+- figure out what to do about resizing (keep original image ratio)
   - maybe add blank space (letterbox)
-* AwesomeFont or NerdFont icon for arrows
+- AwesomeFont or NerdFont icon for arrows
   - only import what's necessary!!!
-* add circle indicators at bottom
+- add circle indicators at bottom

 #### Maybe?